12 Fruits That Cause Gas and a List of Non-Gassy Fruit Alternatives

-- Tropical papaya is another good fruit to eat to avoid flatulence and digestive problems.
+- Tropical papaya is another great fruit to eat to avoid flatulence and digestive problems.
 In fact, it contains a digestive enzyme called papain that helps to break down undigested protein and therefore will help to prevent those really smelly farts.

 Don’t Stop Eating Fruits

-My advice would be to not stop eating healthy fruits like apples, grapes, cherries and bananas, even though they may cause you some gas on occasions.
+My advice would be to not stop eating healthy fruits like apples, grapes, cherries, mangoes, pineapples and bananas, even though they may cause you some gas on occasions.

-Once you’ve identified a particular fruit that causes you gas you can still choose to eat it by taking a comprehensive digestive enzyme like this that breaks down sorbitol, fructose, indigestible fiber and other problematic substances in fruits before they can cause intestinal problems later on.
+Once you’ve identified a particular fruit that causes you gas you can still choose to eat it by taking broad spectrum digestive enzymes at the same time.